dy/esdom/README.md

 # Notes

-* esquery is inabile to select list of nodes, like all function params, or all function body statements.
+* esquery is inable to select list of nodes, like all function params, or all function body statements.
 With esdom you can do `FunctionDeclaration > [prop=params]`.
-* esdom might me somewhat slow in browsers due to using browser API.
+* esdom might be somewhat slow in browsers due to using browser API.
 In node, DOM is emulated via [dom-lite](https://www.npmjs.com/package/dom-lite), so it’s times faster.
+*

 # API